mattlean/lean-js-app-starter/docs/developing/databases/README.md

 To set this up, first remove the `app` service and its dependent volumes in the Docker Compose config file.
 You can reference [an example that applies these changes to the **Express + PostgreSQL starter's** `docker-compose.yml` file.](./docker-compose.hybrid-example.yml)

-Then all you need to do is modify the `DATABASE_URL` environment variable in the `.env` file to the appropriate connection string so Prisma can connect to the database.
+After that, all you need to do is modify the `DATABASE_URL` environment variable in the `.env` file to the appropriate connection string so Prisma can connect to the database.

 If you're working with unchanged values from the initial setup, then all you need to do is change `db` in the existing connection string to `localhost`.